 - What climate are you going to wear it in?

 - How thick does it need to be?

 - What color or a mix of colors do you want?

 What Is The Best Yarn For Crochet Sweaters?

-You want flexibility in the yarn if you’re going to make a sweater.
-If it’s a cardigan, this isn’t so important, but both need to be able to hold their shape.
+This isn’t so important if it’s a cardigan, but both need to hold their shape.
 Consider the season you want to wear it in, too.

 What Is The Best Yarn For Crochet Blankets?